2021 Movie and TV Show Idea Contest (II)

 - Long-term circulation to producers and other companies

 - Review of additional pitches and completed film or TV material

-Script Pipeline's criteria is based primarily on the overall marketability of the concept, preferably hitting a "Goldilocks zone" between commercial/mainstream and something wholly new and artistic.
+Script Pipeline's criteria is based primarily on the overall marketability of the concept, preferably hitting a "Goldilocks zone" between commercial/mainstream and something wholly new, relevant, and creative.
 Although we're strict on judging, we're open to all types of narrative or scripted pitches (no reality or game show ideas).

-- Must submit a full story synopsis in addition to a logline.
+- Must submit a full story synopsis and logline.
 This can range from a page in length to a full treatment--entirely up to you on how to best present your idea.
 We do not judge on format, we judge on the idea itself.
 Supplemental materials (illustrations, etc.) are allowed.
 The best format is usually comprised of a logline, a page-long summary, and any other comments on the originality of the premise.

 - Do not send full-length screenplays--summaries ONLY.
 Pitches may be emailed direct or uploaded.

 - Remove your name and contact information from the documents prior to submitting.